develone/07118catzip/README.md

 is yet in the repository.
-I chose to share this repository, even with the work unfinished, so that I can share some of the very basic RTL tests I've done and reference them on [my blog](http://zipcpu.com).
+I chose to share this repository, even with the work unfinished, so that I can share some of the very basic RTL tests I've done and reference them on [my blog](http://zipcpu.com). arm-wbregs
 As of 20170526, the [basic](rtl/basic), [uart](rtl/uart), and
 [pmodled](rtl/pmodleds) examples are fully functional.
 While much work has taken place on the parallel port testing modules (using sw/netpport)--they just aren't reliable enough (yet) to depend upon.

+As of 2018051718
+arm-netpport & arm-wbregs are working using speechpp.bin